-Preventing families from becoming homeless in the first place with Shelter Diversion and Rental Assistance.
+Preventing families from becoming homeless in the first place with Shelter Diversion by utilizing community resources.

 With more than 40% of Americans a $400 expense away from financial distress, the threat of crisis looms close for too many families.
 Preventing families from spiraling into homelessness is an essential part of the Family Promise mission.